Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 • Shoulder periods can still offer a better balance of weather, prices and crowd levels.

-• Northern Thailand and some secondary destinations may offer better value than the most saturated tourism hotspots.
+• Northern Thailand and the Northeast may offer better value than the most tourist-heavy destinations, especially on accommodation prices.

 Methodology and sources